I

 In

-August of 2000, when Mom was recovering at home, I had started my
+August 2000, when my mother was recovering at home, I started a job

 On

-miles on him, when we paid cash for him.
+miles on him.
+We paid in full in cash.
 I nicknamed him “Brother.”

 His first owner was a local professor at the University of Tennessee,

 as I was told.
-He had a five-speed, manual transmission, on the
+He had a five-speed, manual transmission on the floor.

-floor.
 I loved my ol' truck!
-I have a number of photographs of my ol'
+I have a number of photographs of my ol' truck

-truck (which I could count and cross reference) on this website.
+in articles, which I could count and cross-reference, on this

-Aside from usual “wear” maintenance, my ol' truck kept on running
+website.
+Aside from usual wear maintenance, my ol' truck kept on

-like a top!
-I never had to replace the muffler or the exhaust system.
+running like a top!
+I never had to replace the muffler, transmission,

 My

-had many adventures, which involved “the good, bad, and ugly” of
+had many adventures.
+They involved the good, bad, and ugly in life.

-life.
-He took me to most of my House Mountain hikes.
+He took me to many of my hikes on House Mountain.

 From

-ol' truck was instrumental in my job bouncing – from DeRoyal to
+ol' truck was instrumental as I bounced from job to job: DeRoyal,

-insurance sales, to salaried jobs at two non-profit provider
+life and health insurance sales, salaried jobs at two non-profit

-agencies, back to insurance sales, and finally to the State of
+provider agencies, insurance sales again, and finally to the State of

 I